This post may contain affiliate links. Please read my disclosure policy.

-Can I make these puff pastry tarts ahead of time?
+Can I make these Brussels sprouts tarts ahead of time?

 Yes!
 If you’re into making things ahead of time, you could easily assemble the tarts, freeze them on a parchment lined baking sheet and then transfer them to an airtight container and freeze for up to a month.

 The day before baking, allow the tarts to thaw in the fridge overnight on a parchment lined baking sheet and then bake.